Skip to main content

 IMPORTANT FACTS ABOUT CAMERON ESTATES COMMUNITY SERVICES DISTRICT

-Our community neighborhood is a "california special district" and specifically a "community services district" which delivers a special service--in our case road maintenance and construction.
-We are not a homeowner's association nor do we enforce cc&r's.
+Our community neighborhood is a "California Special District" and specifically a "Community Services District" which delivers a special service--in our case road maintenance and construction.
+We are not a homeowner's association nor do we enforce CC&R's.

 Special districts are an important and integral part of local government; however they are not cities, counties, or state government.
 Special districts are limited-purpose local government providing only the services their constituents want, need, and approve at an election.
 They fill a void in city and county services to provide public service needs.
 Nearly all California residents rely on special districts for some form of service that is delivered to their homes, businesses, or communities such as water delivery, fire protection, road maintenance, libraries etc.